Eubulides (insect): Taxonomy

 In 2004 Oliver Zompro raised the Obrimini to the rank of a subfamily and divided them into three tribes.
 One of them was that of the Eubulidini.
 In addition to the type genus Eubulides, he also placed in this Tisamenus, Ilocano (now synonymous with Tisamenus), Hoploclonia, Stenobrimus, Heterocopus, Pterobrimus and Theramenes.
-This tribe was withdrawn in 2016 by Frank H. Hennemann et al and is now a synonym for the Obrimini.
+This tribe was withdrawn in 2016 by Hennemann et al and is now a synonym for the Obrimini.

 In their work on the spread and relationships within the Heteropterygidae, based mainly on genetic analysis, which was published in 2021, Sarah Bank et al also examined samples from five members of the genus Eubulides.
 Three turned out to be conspecific and were identified as Eubulides igorrote.
-Two more could not be assigned to any known species and presumably represent new species.
-Within the Obrimini the genus forms a sister group with a clade from the genera Sungaya, Trachyaretaon and an as yet undescribed Obrimini genus.
+Two more could not be assigned to any known species and represent new species.
+One of them was described by Hennemann in 2023 as Eubulides timog.
+The second, like Eubulides blaan, also described by Hennemann, comes from Mindanao, more precisely from Mt.
+Kitanglad in the province of Bukidnon.
+Within the Obrimini the genus forms a sister group with a clade from the genera Sungaya, Trachyaretaon and Trachyaretaon negrosanon.

 Terraristic

 The first and probably only stock of an Eubulides species goes back to specimens that were collected in 2009 by Joachim Bresseel and Thierry Heitzmann in the province Quezon on the island of Luzon.
+Hennemann described it as Eubulides timog in 2023.
 The Phasmid Study Group assigned the PSG number 311 for this stock.
 The species was initially sexually in breeding, but is probably only kept parthenogenetically.
-The species affiliation is controversial.
-Partly it was and is called Eubulides alutaceus, partly as Eubulides igorrote.
-While the former is a much more robust species than the animals of the breeding stock, Eubulides igorrote has small spines on the pronotum and larger spines on the front edge of the mesonotum, which the breeding stock specimens lack, so that it is apparently an undescribed species.
+The species affiliation was controversial until 2023.
+It was initially called Eubulides igorrote and later named as Eubulides alutaceus.
+While the former is a much more robust species than the animals of the breeding stock, Eubulides igorrote has small spines on the pronotum and larger spines on the front edge of the mesonotum, which the breeding stock specimens lack.
 Two to three other breeding stocks known as Eubulides sp.
 'Ifugao' or again as Eubulides alutaceus 'Vera Falls' came to Europe, are no longer in breeding.

-The stock that is being cultivated needs a high level of humidity and substrate to lay eggs.
+Eubulides timog needs a high level of humidity and substrate to lay eggs.
 While the generations that were first bred only ate Araceae, like Epipremnum, they can now be fed with the leaves of bramble or hazel without any problems.
 The parthenogenetic stock is considered to be easy to keep and to breed.